Main Points to Remember

 The Real Reason: Social media sites want to keep you on their site so they can show you ads.
 When you post a link to your own website, you are telling people to leave.
 The system sees this and purposely shows your post to fewer people.

 Smart Tip: Don't put a link in the main part of your post.
-Post your text/picture first, then immediately put the link in the very first comment.
+Post your text/picture first, then immediately put the link in the first comment.
 Or, post the text, wait two minutes, and then click "Edit" to add the link.
 This often tricks the system into showing it to more people initially.

 The Real Reason: This isn't about making your expertise simpler; it's about how long people look at the screen and the fact that most people read on their phones while busy.
 If they see a huge block of text, they stop reading and scroll past quickly.
 If people don't stop, the system thinks your content isn't interesting and stops showing it to others.